-&lt;sup>14Author's interview 3/12/19.
+&lt;sup>13Author's interview 3/12/19.

-Kosovo believe the international community favors Serbs in order to maintain peace in the region (Rrustemi, 2019).
-This perception may color interactions in which ethnicity has not been the basis for inequalities.
-A Serbian mayor of a Serbian-majority community told me, "An Albanian who moved to the municipality in 2012 complained to the newspapers that Albanian villages don't have paved roads.
+Serbian-majority community told me, "An Albanian who moved to the municipality in 2012 complained to the newspapers that Albanian villages don't have paved roads.
 But everyone doesn't have paved roads, not just Albanians.
 How is it discrimination if he decided to move on top of a mountain with no paved roads?"